BraveGroup/SheetCopilot/README.md

 [Sheet Name] and [No.] are the items in columns A and B in ```dataset.xlsx``` (e.g. 9_BoomerangSales ).
 [Repeat_NO.] is used to differentiate multiple repeats of the same task.
 If you run each task only once (controlled by ```repeat```), [Repeat_NO.] is 1.

 Your method should also record a log for each task, saving the content of the planning process (```agent/log_example.yaml``` shows an example of the required log format.).
-As differrent agents may present plans of various formats, we recommend that each method output each step using this format:
+As differrent agents may present plans in various formats, we recommend that each method output each step using this format:
 ```
 Step X. [Thought]
-Action API: @[Action call]@'
+Action API: @[Action call]@
 ```

 For example,